Java AWT Native Interface

 The Java Native Interface (JNI) allows developers to add platform-dependent functionality to Java applications.
 The JNI enables developers to add time-critical operations like mathematical calculations and 3D rendering.

-Previously, native 3D rendering was technically challenging because the native code didn't have access to the graphic context.
+Previously, native 3D rendering was challenging because the native code did not have access to the graphic context.
 The AWT Native Interface is designed to give developers access to an AWT Canvas for direct drawing with native code.
 In fact, the Java 3D API extension to the standard Java SE JDK relies heavily on the AWT Native Interface to render 3D objects in Java.

-The AWT Native Interface is very similar to the JNI, and, the steps are, in fact, the same as those of the JNI.
+The AWT Native Interface is very similar to the JNI, and the steps are the same as those of the JNI.
 See the Java Native Interface article for an explanation of the JNI techniques employed by the AWT Native Interface.
 The AWT Native Interface was added to the Java platform with the J2SE 1.3 ("Kestrel") version.

-AWT Native Interface steps

-A complete walkthrough example of this technology is available on Wikibooks (see link below).